How to Get Into University in Spain as an International Student

 • Humanities: Philosophy, Art history

 Each course at each university will have a minimum grade between 5 and 14 that is required for admission.
-The number will vary depending on how popular the course is – for example, the cut-off grade (nota de corte) to study medicine at the University of Barcelona was 13.022 in June 2021, but for philosophy or archaeology it was just 5.000.
+The number will vary depending on how popular the course is – for example, the cut-off grade (nota de corte) to study medicine at the University of Barcelona was 12.895 in June 2023, but for courses such as history, design or archaeology it was just 5.000.

 Your overall grade out of 14 will be calculated as such: